Connecting the West

 The Grand Junction Regional Airport is an FAA Class I airport, with private, passenger and freight operations, and access to a 10,500-foot main runway.

-Direct flights include year-round, daily service to major hubs: Denver, Salt Lake City, Phoenix and Dallas.
-Additionally, direct, daily flights are available to additional airport destinations – LaGuardia, Newark, Houston, Dallas, Atlanta, Los Angeles, Phoenix, Denver, Chicago, Charlotte, Salt Lake, and San Francisco – at the Montrose Airport just one hour away.
+Service includes direct flights to nine key destinations, including: Denver, Salt Lake City, Orange County, Los Angeles, Phoenix, Dallas and Chicago.
+Additionally, direct, daily flights are available to additional airport destinations – LaGuardia, Newark, Houston, Atlanta, Charlotte and San Francisco, to name a few – at the Montrose Airport just one hour away.

 Just as our fathers harnessed the power of the sun to grow their crops, we continue the tradition by housing the nation’s first solar provider, Atlasta Solar.
 By adding compressed natural gas to our power grid, Grand Valley Power is able to provide over 25% renewable energy to the Grand Valley.